-If you are looking for a specific item, such as a Workstation or a Workstation Group, you can use the Items of type list to limit the types of items that are displayed.
-If you know the name of the item you are looking for, you can use the Item name box to search for the item. - 4b Click the underlined link in the Name column to select the device, group, or folder and display its name in the Selected list box. - 4c Click OK to add the selected devices, folders, and groups to the Devices list. - 5 Click Next to display the Finish page, review the information and, if necessary, use the Back button to make changes to the information. - 6 Click Finish.
+If you are looking for a specific item, such as a Workstation or a Workstation Group, you can use the literaction of the light to limit the types of items that are displayed.
+If you know the - can use the Items of type list to limit the types of items that are displayed.
+If you know the name of the item you are looking for, you can use the Item name box to search for the item.

+4b Click the underlined link in the Name column to select the device, group, or folder and - display its name in the Selected list box. - 4c Click OK to add the selected devices, folders, and groups to the Devices list. - 5 Click Next to display the Finish page, review the information and, if necessary, use the Back button to make changes to the information. - 6 Click Finish.

-6.5 Assigning a Policy Group to Users
+7.5 Assigning a Policy Group to Users

 - 1 In ZENworks Control Center, click the Policies tab. - 2 In the Policies list, select the check box next to the policy group (or policy groups). - 3 Click Action > Assign to User. - 4 Browse for and select the user, user groups, and user folders to which you want to assign the group.
-To do so: - 4a Click renext to a folder to navigate through the folders until you find the user, group, or folder you want to select. - If you are looking for a specific item, such as a User or a User Group, you can use the Items of type list to limit the types of items that are displayed.
+To do so: - 4a Click r next to a folder to navigate through the folders until you find the user, group, or folder you want to select. - If you are looking for a specific item, such as a User or a User Group, you can use the Items of type list to limit the types of items that are displayed.
 If you know the name of the item you are looking for, you can use the Item name box to search for the item. - 4b Click the underlined link in the Name column to select the user, group, or folder and display its name in the Selected list box. - 4c Click OK to add the selected devices, folders, and groups to the Users list.